galaxyproject/galaxy-hub/content/news/2021-11-galaxy-release-21-09/index.md

 ### Release Notes

-Please see the [full release notes](https://docs.galaxyproject.org/en/latest/releases/21.09_announce.html) for more details.
+Please see the [full release notes](https://docs.galaxyproject.org/en/latest/releases/21.09_announce.html) for a lot more details and instructions for upgrading your Galaxy installation.

+Thanks for using Galaxy!